-The college prep program at Craig High addresses the development of the whole student with the goals of creating independent learners, building a greater sense of self, and guiding our students in being an active part in their future decision making process.
+The college prep program addresses the development of the whole student with the goals of creating independent learners, building a greater sense of self, and guiding our students in being an active part in their future decision making process.
 Our curriculum is cross curricular, integrated, and designed to facilitate active teaching and learning that goes beyond the classroom.
 Within our curriculum, we incorporate a series of learning strategies and executive functioning skills that allow students to manage their learning, and build the social and self-advocacy skills that are vital to success both in and out of the classroom.
 Our curriculum is also aligned with the common core standards for secondary education and the graduation requirements as established by the State of New Jersey.
-Below are brief summaries of courses available at CHS:
+Below are brief summaries of courses available.

-The Counseling Program at CHS is designed to provide individual and group social coaching for our students based on levels of need.
+The Counseling Program is designed to provide individual and group social coaching for our students based on levels of need.
 Students are provided with a safe place to discuss their concerns and issues problems as they relate to school.
 Students gain a better understanding of themselves and the people around them and learn to establish and maintain stronger relationships.
 The goals of the program are to continue developing and practicing self-advocacy and problem-solving skills.
-Components of the CHS Counseling Program Individual counseling, Group counseling, Conflict resolution and crisis management, and a Self and Group dynamics course for 9th graders that explores self-awareness, communication skills, interpersonal relationships, and social decision making and conflict resolution skills.
+Components of the Counseling Program Individual counseling, Group counseling, Conflict resolution and crisis management, and a Self and Group dynamics course for 9th graders that explores self-awareness, communication skills, interpersonal relationships, and social decision making and conflict resolution skills.

 COACH Program, Advisor and Mentor